alireza787b/px4xplane/README.md

   - **Cessna 172**
   - **Bayraktar TB2**
 - **In-Menu Airframe Selection**: Change airframes directly from the X-Plane menu.
 - **Automated Setup Script**: A full automation script that sets everything up for you in WSL or Linux environments.
-This serves as a temporary fix until the changes are merged into the official PX4 repository.
 - **Detailed Configuration Instructions**: The `config.ini` file includes instructions for building custom airframes.
 - **Pre-Loaded Parameters**: Parameters are automatically loaded in PX4 build commands.
-However, if you need to load them manually, they are still available in the config folder.

-Check out the new features in the [v2.0.0 release](https://github.com/alireza787b/px4xplane/releases/tag/v2.0.0). **YouTube video tutorial for version 2.0 will be released soon!**
+Check out the latest features in the [v2.5.0 release](https://github.com/alireza787b/px4xplane/releases/tag/v2.5.0).

 ## Video Tutorials